Tinkoff/ng-event-plugins/README.md

 You can try this [interactive demo](https://codesandbox.io/s/github/TinkoffCreditSystems/ng-event-plugins/tree/master/projects/demo)

-You can also read a this [detailed article](https://indepth.dev/supercharge-event-management-in-your-angular-application/) explaining how this library works
+You can also read this [detailed article](https://indepth.dev/supercharge-event-management-in-your-angular-application/) explaining how this library works

 ## Open-source